bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 ## Stubs - Testing sources of data and events

-_Stubs supply pre-canned data_
+_Stubs simulate an input_

 ![Stub arrangement](images/stubbing-clock.png)

 We can think of our code under test as a process with inputs and outputs.
 These can be data that enters or leaves the process.
-They can be events eithe rinitiating the process or being activated by the process.
-SOmetimes, they are both: an example would be an HTTP POST request.
-It is both an event plus a payload of data.
+Data can be an input to the process, such as user information pulled from a database.
+Or the input can be an event, such as be an HTTP POST request, with a payload of data.

+Our component under test essentially runs some process to act on this input.
+It is that action that we wish to test.

+Using [Dependency Inversion/Injection]([Dependency Inversion/Injection](https://github.com/bjssacademy/advanced-tdd/blob/main/chapter09/chapter09.md#dependency-inversion---decoupling-dependencies), we can design our component to be independent of the exact source of the input.
+This allows us to configure the component to use either the real source - say a database - or some other source specifically for testing.

-A stub object simulates a source of something.
-The stub object exactly conforms to the programming interface of some 'difficult dependency' and simulates it for the test.
-A stub database, for example, simulates the data we can fetch from a real database.
+A **stub** simulates an input source.
+It conforms to the programming interface of the input source, and simulates it for the test.
+A stub database, for example, can simulate what a database would do if queried for some user information.

-By using [Dependency Inversion/Injection](https://github.com/bjssacademy/advanced-tdd/blob/main/chapter09/chapter09.md#dependency-inversion---decoupling-dependencies), then we are free to swap the real object with the stub for use within our code.
-The tests wire up the stub.
-Production code wires up the real object.

-The major advantage here is that our production code under test works the same way for both cases.
-There is no conditional behaviour inside it.
-No "if test mode is active" type stuff.
-Once the test passes against the stub, it will pass against the real object.
+Our test code will create a stub and inject the stub in to the component under test.
+The Arrange section can configure the stub, if need be.
+The Assert section can be written in the light of knowing what the stub will return.

+Our production code uses the same component code unchaged.
+But we inject a real version of the dependency we stubbed out.

+This gives us a major advantage: the code we tested _does not change_ when we use it in production.
+The tests remain valid.
+Only the input source is changed - and we test that code separately.

 ### Pre-canned data pins down assertions

-A stub always returns well-known, pre-canned data.

-The advantage is that our test can rely on this data.
-It is guaranteed to always be the same.

-Because the input to our code is always the same, we can determine the expected outcome.

-This allows us to write the Assert section of our test with confidence.
+Stubs always return the same data values, or trigger the same events, every time they are called.
+Known as _pre-canned_ data, this helps us figure out what result to expect from our process under test.

+This feature of stubs allows us to work out the expected results in our Assert step.
+Significantly, it makes that test repeatable.
+The stub will always do the same thing on every test run, in every environment.

+### Stubbing other input sources

+Anything providing an input or a trigger to a process is a candidate for stubbing in tests.

+Examples include:

+- **Databases**: Return stub data for queries ([example](https://goplay.tools/snippet/7ljrYRCZ5EW))
+- **Keyboard input**: Text from a keyboard or GUI can be stubbed
+- **Web Requests**: A request from a browser can be stubbed locally, avoiding HTTP calls
+- **Reference Data**: Data like tax tables can be stubbed, with values to explore our logic
+- **Events**: Events like a setTimeout() callback or onClick() can be stubbed.
+Call the event handler directly with stub data

 ## Example: Stubbing the System Clock